Home

 Director’s Statement:

 My films and videos, usually shot outdoors, explore varying levels of experience.
 They may examine how visual perception of the landscape is mediated as it is reflected on a pond, “painted” by raindrops hitting a car window, or by where the camera focuses; or they may show how reality is filtered and changed in the human mind as it is observed, recorded, imagined, or recalled by individuals or through collective historical memory.
-The soundtracks that accompany my rich images often reveal what is not seen: the occupants of a train from which we view the passing scenery, the man-made suburban setting that appears to be wilderness, or the modern city outside of the ancient structure shown on the screen.
+The soundtracks that accompany the images often reveal what is not seen: the occupants of a train from which we view the passing scenery, the man-made suburban setting that appears to be wilderness, or the modern city outside of the ancient structure shown on the screen.

 —Ann Deborah Levy